ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - All players that enter the tournament osu!mania 4K and 7K divisions are obliged to play in the qualification round in order to cut down to participants to thirty-two (32) players.
 This round shall also serve as the division's seeding phase.

 - Players are scheduled alongside each other to play a mini-pool of 4 notecharts twice in a multiplayer room.
 The notecharts are specially-made for the qualifying round of the tournament and are only uploaded minutes before the Qualifier pools are revealed.
-All players are obliged to play ALL of the notecharts during the qualifiers as FAILED SCORES WILL STILL COUNT.
+All players are obliged to play ALL of the notecharts during the qualifiers as **failed scores will still count**.
 In case a player appears late on his schedule, they shall be allowed to catch up after the rest of the notecharts have been played, but if the second iteration has started, the player will not be allowed to join anymore and must arrange a reschedule before the set match deadline for the weekend.

 - The room name format is as follows: ``oPHST18: (Group X)``.
 The rooms are made ten minutes prior to the schedule and the referees are obliged to invite you, the player, to the qualifier room at that time.

-- Players are to be ranked according to the weighted average of their Score Rating (illustrated [here](https://docs.google.com/spreadsheets/d/1etUNr3BI9a_kW4ysruo2mTNI3QOh_R2VZ5rnZE_TPQs/edit#gid=1590909217)) on each notechart.
+- Players are to be ranked according to the weighted average of their [Score Rating](https://docs.google.com/spreadsheets/d/1etUNr3BI9a_kW4ysruo2mTNI3QOh_R2VZ5rnZE_TPQs/edit#gid=1590909217) on each notechart.
 This is to take into consideration the variation created by the difficulty spread of the pools, and will pool players according to their overall performance.

 ### Match Proper